-Did you ever had a pick into an interior design magazine and though “Waooo this looks soooo organized!”… although that space was not organized at all… it was simply STAGED.
+Did you ever have a peek at the pages of an interior design magazine and thought “Wow!
+This looks soooo organized!”… although that space was not organized at all… it was simply STAGED.
 So today, let’s dismantle some of the biggest misconceptions about home organization, shall we?
 By exposing myths and facts about home organization, we’ll soon realise that it’s really so much simpler and doable than we thought.

 Myth #1 “I don’t have enough storage space”